outlook-com/PermissionCheck/README.md

 # PermissionCheck
-Permits the user request for permission access the operating system's (Camera, Gallery and Microphone), with the objective-c block support.
+Permits the user request for permission access the operating system's (Camera, Gallery, Microphone and Location), with the objective-c block support.

 # Gallery Permission
 ```